 The harsh weather conditions of Ontario can have an adverse effect on the integrity of the asphalt on your driveway.
-As durable as asphalt is, when it is constantly subjected to heavy rain, wind and snowstorms and ice, damage to the material can ensue.
-Not all damage to asphalt is the same and require different types of asphalt repairs.
+As durable as asphalt is, when it is constantly subjected to heavy rain, wind and snowstorms, and ice, damage to the material can ensue.
+Not all damage to asphalt is the same and requires different types of asphalt repairs.
 It can be extremely helpful to be able to identify what type of cracking is on your asphalt and the potential repairs it will require.

 For your convenience, Ampac Paving and Concrete have identified and provided a guide on the most common types of damage to asphalt:

 This type of damage refers to the surface of the asphalt cracked in a pattern similar to the scales on an alligator’s back.
 These cracks begin as a longitudinal pattern, then can become transverse and spread across the surface.
 Alligator cracking is an asphalt damage which requires immediate attention, as it can lead to worse asphalt issues.
-When water seeps underneath the asphalt, it can destabilize its foundation and the asphalt will no longer be able to withstand the weight placed on it.
+When water seeps underneath the asphalt, it can destabilize its foundation, and the asphalt will no longer be able to withstand the weight placed on it.
 This results in fatigue cracking that appears on the surface.

 Block cracking refers to the large, often square or rectangular shaped cracks on the asphalt.
 It often covers wide areas of the driveway and, unlike fatigue cracking, is not caused by having loaded vehicles on the asphalt.
 Instead, block cracking is the result of shrinkage because of the asphalt binder’s inability to expand or decrease in size with changing temperature cycles.
 When the asphalt was applied, the mix may have been placed too dry and has hardened significantly over time.